StevenWInfo/haskell-soda/README.md

           checkText _                = Nothing
 ```

 The next example is even more contrived, but it demonstrates how you can create complex queries reliably.
 In real applications you may combine many small and varying query elements that come from a myriad of different places in your code.
-Even though it may be difficult to track where all the different parts come from, and how they are combined, with this library you can still be confiedent that the result will create a well formed, type-enforced query.
+Even though it may be difficult to track where all the different parts come from, and how they are combined, with this library you can still be confident that the result will create a well formed, type-enforced query.
 Some of the second query, in the example, even comes from information retrieved from the previous query, which is made simpler because the types retrieved from any responses are the same types that are used in the queries.
 ```haskell
 complexQuery [Select] -> Int -> IO Response complexQuery inputSelect tolerance = do